utoo0703/ACCIDENT-ZONE-PREDICTION/README.md

    - Marker clustering: Enhancing map readability by clustering nearby markers.
    - HTML export: Saving the interactive map as an HTML file for easy sharing.

+## Project Report

+For a detailed project report, you can refer to [Project Report PDF]
 ## Project Structure

 |-- venv/